tauren/tmpl-precompile/README.md

 If true, then the output file is uglified before saving.
 If false, the output is not uglified.

-### optimize

-NOT YET IMPLEMENTED.
-If true, then a post-processing optimizer is run on any Jade templates.
-This optimizer extracts redundant functions from each individually precompiled script and only adds them once into the output file.
-The output file is also wrapped in a closure.
-Defaults to true.

 ### helpers

-NOT YET IMPLEMENTED.
-If true, then the post-processing optimizer will include any redundant helper functions in the output file.
+If `true`, then the post-processing optimizer will include any redundant helper functions in the output file.
 This pertains to Jade templates only.
 If false, then the helper functions are not included in the output file.
 You must make sure the helpers are loaded onto the client-side using some other method or the templates will fail to run.

 This feature is useful if an app needs to load multiple precompiled template files and you don't want to load the same helper functions over and over.
-Defaults to true.
+Defaults to `true`.

+### inline

+For `helpers:true`.
+If `true`, the compiler will include redundant helper functions in every single compiled template.
+Highly not recommended for client-side as this will significantly increase file size and bloat.
+Defaults to `false`.

 ### debug

-NOT YET IMPLEMENTED.
+`tmpl-precompile`'s own debugging functionality.
+Not yet implemented.

 ### environment

 NOT YET IMPLEMENTED.
-Provide a way to specify various environments, such as 'development', 'staging', or 'production'.
+Provide a way to specify various environments, such as 'development', 'staging', or 'production' for presets.

 ### source